SmallToLarge (S2L): Scalable Data Selection for Fine-tuning Large Language Models by Summarizing Training Trajectories of Small Models: Introduction

-To tackle the challenges of data selection in SFT for specialized domains, we present {\fullname} ({\alg)}, a more effective and scalable data selection method. {\alg} operates by first gathering training trajectories for each training example using a smaller model.
-These trajectories are then clustered, and a balanced selection is made from these clusters.
-This method is grounded in the findings of recent research \cite{xia-etal-2023-training}, which reveals consistent training dynamics across models of various sizes.
-Such consistency validates the use of smaller models as effective proxies for data selection in larger models.
-Additionally, {\alg}'s balanced sampling from clusters ensures data \new{with all learning patterns, some of }which might be missed in uniform or weighted sampling, are adequately represented.
+To tackle the challenges of data efficiency in SFT for specialized domains, we present {\fullname} ({\alg)}, an effective and scalable data selection algorithm. {\alg} operates by first gathering training loss trajectories for each training example using a small model.
+These trajectories are then clustered, and similar number of examples are selected from these clusters uniformly at random. \new{This process is grounded in our theoretical findings that examples within the same cluster exhibit similar gradients during training, thereby affecting the model similarly.
+Consequently, subsets sampled from these clusters have a bounded gradient error w.r.t. the full data, allowing for training a comparable model with only a subset of data.
+Furthermore, we provide a convergence rate analysis for training on these subsets, establishing a robust theoretical foundation for {\alg}'s effectiveness and efficiency.}

-To validate {\alg}'s effectiveness, we applied it to the challenging tasks of SFT for mathematical problem-solving and clinical text summarization.
-Our experiments on MathInstruct \cite{yue2023mammoth} have shown that {\alg} can significantly reduce the required training data size to just 11\% of the original dataset while still matching the performance levels of the full dataset, outperforming current state-of-the-art one-shot and online data selection algorithms by an average of 4.7\% across 6 in- and out-domain evaluation datasets. \new{Remarkably, on the MATH benchmark \cite{hendrycks2021measuring}, {\alg} attained a 32.7\% accuracy with just 50K data points, improving the best open-sourced model under 3 billion parameters, Phi-2, by 16.6\%.
-For clinical text summarization tasks on the MIMIC-III \cite{johnson2016mimic} dataset, {\alg} outperforms training on the complete dataset, using only half the data.} Unlike the existing methods that require training and getting features from large models, {\alg} achieves superior data efficiency using a model with as few as 70 million parameters, which is 40x smaller than the largest target model we train with 2.8 billion parameters.
+To validate {\alg}'s effectiveness, we applied it to the challenging tasks of SFT for (1) mathematical problem-solving and (2) clinical text summarization.
+Our experiments on MathInstruct \cite{yue2023mammoth} shows that {\alg} can significantly reduce the required training data size to just 11\% of the original dataset size while still matching the performance levels of the full dataset, outperforming current state-of-the-art one-shot and online data selection algorithms by an average of 4.7\% across 6 in- and out-domain evaluation datasets.
+Remarkably, on the MATH benchmark \cite{hendrycks2021measuring}, {\alg} attained a 32.7\% accuracy with just 50K data points, improving the best open-sourced model under 3 billion parameters, Phi-2, by 16.6\%.
+For clinical text summarization tasks on the MIMIC-III \cite{johnson2016mimic} dataset, {\alg} outperforms training on the full dataset, using only half of the data.
+Unlike existing methods that require training and getting features from large models, {\alg} achieves superior data efficiency using a model with as few as 70 million parameters, which is $100\times$ smaller than the largest target model we train with 7 billion parameters.